ibm-cloud-docs/log-analysis/tutorials/kube.md

 ## Before you begin
 {: #prereqs}

 Work in the US-South region.
-Both resources, the IBM Log Analysis with LogDNA instance and the Kubernetes cluster must run in the same account.
+The {{site.data.keyword.la_full_notm}} is currently available in the US South region.
+However, you can send data from a Kubernetes cluster that is located in the same region or in a different region.

 Read about IBM Log Analysis with LogDNA.
 For more information, see [About](/docs/services/Log-Analysis-with-LogDNA/overview.html#about).